Locally Adaptive Spatial Quantile Smoothing: Application to Monitoring Crime Density in Tokyo: Bayesian quantile trend filtering on graphs

 Our idea is to use the above prior form even under $m>n$, noting that the covariance matrix $(D^{\top}W^{-1} D)^{-1}$ is still non-singular under $m>n$.
 The density function of the conditional prior of $\theta$ is given by

 Now, we consider the prior for $w$.
-The standard approach is using an independent prior $\pi(w)=\prod_{i=1}^m \pi(w_i)$, and some familiar distribution is used for $\pi(w_i)$, for example, exponential prior or inverse gamma prior.
+The standard approach is the use of an independent prior $\pi(w)=\prod_{i=1}^m \pi(w_i)$, and some familiar distribution is used for $\pi(w_i)$, for example, exponential prior or inverse gamma prior.
 However, the full conditional distribution of $w$ is not a familiar form due to the term $|D^{\top}W^{-1} D|^{1/2}$ in the density (\ref{prior-theta}).
+Therefore, it is not easy to construct an efficient Gibbs sampler.
 Alternatively, we consider the following joint prior:

-where $\pi(w_i)$ is a proper univariate distribution, and $\underline{w}$ and $\overline{w}$ are very small and large constants such as $\underline{w}=10^{-10}$ and $\overline{w}=10^{10}$.
-Note that the prior (\ref{prior-w}) is truncated on the region $ (\underline{w},\overline{w})^m$, which ensures that the prior (\ref{prior-w}) is proper since $|D^{\top}W^{-1} D|^{-1/2}|W|^{-1/2}$ is finite on the truncated region.
-The prior (\ref{prior-w}) is a kind of ``shadow priors", and such priors are used to improve mixing of MCMC \citep[e.g.][]{liechty2009shadow} or to construct tractable full conditional distributions \citep[e.g.][]{liu2014bayesian, xu2015bayesian}.
-As shown later, the resulting full conditional distributions of $w$ are familiar forms under well-known priors for local shrinkage parameters.
+where $\pi(w_i)$ is a proper univariate distribution.
+For a square matrix $D$ such that $k$ is odd, the joint prior equals the product of the standard prior $\pi(w_i)$.
+As shown in Subsection \ref{subsec:2.3}, the resulting full conditional distributions of $w$ are familiar forms under well-known priors for local shrinkage parameters.
+As a result, we can construct a Gibbs sampler for the proposed method.
+Such priors given in (\ref{prior-w}) are known as ``shadow priors", and are used to improve the mixing of Markov chain Monte Carlo (MCMC) algorithm \citep[e.g.][]{liechty2009shadow} or to construct tractable full conditional distributions \citep[e.g.][]{liu2014bayesian, xu2015bayesian}.
+Note that these works demonstrate that the use of shadow prior has little effect on posterior inference.